David-YY-Berger/RefactoringAssistant/README.md

 <img src="https://github.com/David-YY-Berger/RefactoringAssistant/assets/91850832/ead92db1-8a62-416b-a94a-ae525a41f03b" width="50" height="50">
 <br />
-Utulizing knowledge of Compilers, Operating Systems, and Databases, this toolkit enables my team to refactor thousands of test files easily and responsibly.
-The selenium based tests must be adapted to the product's new Frontend (Angular - 'ng'), and we must create and maintain old test files to check the old product, and new 'ng' test files to check the new frontend.
+**Short Summary:** Utulizing knowledge of Compilers, Operating Systems, and Databases, this toolkit enables my team to refactor thousands of test files easily and responsibly.
+The selenium based tests must be adapted to the product's new Frontend (Angular - 'ng'), we must create and maintain old test files to check the old product, and new 'ng' test files to check the new frontend.
 This Readme describes some parts of the toolkit.
 <br />

 ## Tools